2001 UEFA European Under-18 Championship

 The UEFA European Under-18 Championship 2001 Final Tournament was held in Finland.
 Players born after 1 January 1982 were eligible to participate in this competition.
-This championship was the final one to use the Under-18 format; starting in 2002, the event was reformed as a UEFA European Under-19 Championship for players under 19 years of age.
+This championship was the final one to use the Under-18 name; starting in 2002, the event was renamed as a UEFA European Under-19 Championship without any change in age eligibility.

 Teams

 The following teams had qualified for the tournament: